 With 2+1 fin configurations, you can customize your setup depending on the conditions at hand and the surfing style you wish to go for on that particular day.
 Want to focus on noseriding?
 Go with a big single fin.
 A little more performance?
 Throw on those side bytes!

-For longboards that can bottom turn just as well as they can keep your toes or heels perched on the nose, check out the Wingnutt II or the What I Ride by Robert August and the Helix by Noll Surfboards.
+For longboards that can bottom turn just as well as they can keep your toes or heels perched on the nose, check out the Wingnutt II by Robert August.

 When it comes to beginner logs, you have to keep a few things in mind.